Shreyg-27/Quick-Sort-/README.md

 -Move the left pointer to the right by one and the right pointer to the left by one.

--We have to continue this till the start < end.
-When start > end, we will have to stop.
+-We have to continue this till the left < right.
+When left > right, we will have to stop.

 -Then our pivot element is placed at the right position, with 2 subarrays.